-Blocks are pieces of content that can be reused and shared between websites, while being maintained in one place only.
+Blocks are pieces of content that you can reuse and share among websites, while being maintained in one place only.
 Typical types of content blocks are campaign teasers and banners, videos, news feeds and contact forms.
 Just like for pages, you can have different block types, such as an editorial block, or a form or page listing block.

-Blocks are managed from the Blocks tab under the assets pane in Optimizely CMS, where you can create new blocks and organize them in folders.
-You can then use blocks by dragging them into the content area of Optimizely CMS pages.
+Manage blocks from the Blocks tab under the assets pane in Optimizely Content Management System (CMS), where you can create new blocks and organize them in folders.
+You can then use blocks by dragging them into the content area of CMS pages.
 You can manage block versions like other types of content, and blocks can also be personalized to be displayed for a selected visitor group.

 Use the search field at the top of the pane to enter search criteria and retrieve blocks.
 Clicking a search result will expand the folder where the block is located.
 To browse for blocks, click a folder to expand the folders and content beneath it.

-If you have an already inserted a block in the rich-text editor and you want to find out where it is stored, select the block in the editor and a Go to block button is displayed.
+If you have an already inserted a block in the rich-text editor and you want to find out where it is stored, select the block in the editor and an Edit button is displayed.
 Click this button to open the block or hover over it to see where the block is stored.

-Using the first option, On-page or All properties editing view, you can see all properties belonging to the block and you can drag and drop images from the assets pane and so on.
-Using the second option, Quick edit view, you can edit the block without leaving the current context and relevant properties are found in the same view (which properties you see depend on your site configuration).
+Using On-page or All properties editing view, you can see all properties belonging to the block and you can drag and drop images from the assets pane and so on.
+Using Quick edit view, you can edit the block without leaving the current context and relevant properties are found in the same view (which properties you see depend on your site configuration).
 If no approval sequence has been set up for the block, you can also publish your changes directly from the Quick edit view.

 |Block editing in On-page/All properties editing view:||Block editing in Quick edit view:|